Quantifying correlations between information overload and fake news during COVID-19 pandemic: a Reddit study with BERT model approach: Conclusion and discussion

-In this paper we have presented a comprehensive study on the Reddit communities connected to COVID-19 pandemic, covering three years between 2020 and 2022.
-Our results show that these communities are highly diverse, share different patterns of posting, probably linked to the subject they discuss (e.g., long effects of COVID, question of COVID rent relief).
-Moreover, on the basis of a dedicated fake news detection method, we have also shown the level fake information in the examined subreddits.\\
+In this paper, we have presented a comprehensive study on the Reddit communities connected to COVID-19 pandemic, covering three years between 2020 and 2022.
+Our results show that these communities are highly diverse, share different patterns of posting, probably linked to the subject they discuss (e.g., long-term effects of COVID, question of COVID rent relief).
+Moreover, on the basis of a dedicated fake news detection method, we have also shown the level of fake information in the examined subreddits.\\

-The main goal of this study was to (1) test how topic modeling can be used to indicate the level of information overload (IOL) and (2) check if such approach is sufficient to obtain the correlation between IOL and fake news reported in previous studies\cite{Bermes2021,Tandoc2023}.
-The algorithmic techniques based on BERT model to detect topics in Twitter posts connected to COVID-19 have been frequently used before\cite{Wang2020,Ng2022}, however their primary goal was set to track the evolution of specific topics and to check how the sentiment of such topics links with, e.g., number of infected individuals or administered vaccines.
+The main goal of this study was to (1) test how topic modeling can be used to indicate the level of information overload (IOL) and (2) check if such an approach is sufficient to obtain the correlation between IOL and fake news reported in previous studies \cite{Bermes2021,Tandoc2023}.
+The algorithmic techniques based on BERT model to detect topics in Twitter posts connected to COVID-19 have been frequently used before \cite{Wang2020,Ng2022}, their primary goal was set to track the evolution of specific topics and to check how the sentiment of such topics links with, e.g., the number of infected individuals or administered vaccines.
 Instead, we have paid attention to the distribution of posts among topics, trying to build an information overload metric upon it.\\

-Our results of the correlation between the Gini index of topic distribution and fake news fraction calculated on the global level seem to confirm the outcomes of surveys\cite{Bermes2021,Tandoc2023}.
-However, while we move the analysis on the subreddit level, the effect is far from clear.
-There several explanations of such an outcome.
-One of them is the possibility that communities with small number of posts do not suffer from information overload at all, while the number of fake news is still at high level.
-Secondly, Reddit posts might be a wrong source of IOL / fake news detection -- it is possible that one should go to the level of comments to obtain more reliable results.
-One might also think about different indicators of IOL, possible candidates are Shannon entropy and measures that treat discussions with several evenly distributed topics in the same way as the ones dominated by one topic.
-A final option is to track user information in the same way as in Twitch study\cite{Nematzadeh2019} or in the BBC post analysis and modeling\cite{Chmiel2011a} where the statistics regarding unique users have been used.
+Our results on the correlation between the proposed IOL metrics and the fake news fraction at the global level seem to confirm the findings of surveys \cite{Bermes2021,Tandoc2023}.
+However, while we move the analysis to the subreddit level, the effect is far from clear.
+There are several explanations for such an outcome.
+The first and most obvious is that, due to large differences in community size, the global analysis is heavily influenced by the largest communities, such as \textit{Coronavirus}.
+Secondly, Reddit posts might be a poor source for IOL/fake news detection -- it may be necessary to go to the comment level to obtain more reliable results.
+A final option is to track user information in the same way as in the Twitch study \cite{nematzadeh_information_2019} or in the BBC posts analysis and modeling \cite{Chmiel2011a}, where statistics on unique users have been used.